Table of Contents

 Depending on the severity of the anemia, the number of erythrocytes can also be reduced.
 For further clarification, it is necessary to measure the reactive increased value of transferrin, as well as the concentration of hemoglobin of the reticulocytes (lowered, < 28 pg).

-It is important to consider that because of counterproductive diagnostics, a possible disease may not be diagnosed, leading to the anemia and the actual cause being overlooked.
+It is important to consider that because of counterproductive diagnosis, a possible disease may not be diagnosed, leading to the anemia and the actual cause being overlooked.
 Officially, not applying the required therapy only counts as malpractice, but for the patient, this can have serious consequences in reality.

 Therapy of Iron Deficiency Anemia